zackstout/beatles-songwriting/README.md

 ##### Voice leading in the Plagal cadence

+- (p.
+41) The IV's root moves down a semitone to become the I's third
+- The IV's 3rd moves down a whole tone to become the I's fifth
+- The IV's fifth is the root of I and acts as a stable point
+- Yesterday and She's leaving home
 - Let it be
 - The end
+- (p.
+43) preview chapter 8: Can also approach the IV from its own IV, which is the bVII of the root

 ##### The IV major-to-iv minor Plagal variation

-- Every time we say goodbye
+- Every time we say goodbye (Cole Porter)
+- 3 semitone descent: major third of IV, to minor third, to fifth of I.
-- Devil in her heart
+- Devil in her heart (cover of a Richard Drapkin song)
-- "The IV-iv minor 'miracle move'"
+- (p.
+45) "The IV-iv minor 'miracle move'" table of examples
+- In My Life
+- (p.
+46) A few more examples from other artists...

 #### (b) IV as a first destination away from the tonic

+- Instead of seeing IV as transition toward I, let's reverse it.

 ##### I-IV -- the 'quick' change